akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘That old man is either stubborn or just plain senile.’
 His voice was low, impatient.
 ‘The estate will escheat to the crown within five years.
 The king’s justices will see it.’

 He scoffed.
 ‘Since when can a daughter hold thegn’s land without a husband?
-Every loose tongue shares how she has refused every man her father has ever brought.
+Every loose tongue shares that she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—’

-The knight’s horse bolted, and shot past them at a gallop, heading for the river crossing.
+Sudden hoofbeats sounded and the knight’s horse shot past them at a gallop, heading for the river crossing.

-Sir Guy’s smooth voice turned into a yell with such un‑knightly words as would make a pig blush.
+Sir Guy’s voice was no longer smooth, but yelled such un‑knightly words as would make a pig blush.
 He took off after his mount, scattering the geese, as though chased by a swarm of bees.

 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.
 By the time Beatrice reached her, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

 ‘It seems that someone let Sir Guy’s horse loose.
 Fancy that.
 Fresh eggs again?’

-Then she saw Beatrice’s trembling hands.
+Then she noticed Beatrice’s trembling hands.
 She patted her arm.
 ‘There, there.
-Come in for a hot posset.’
+Come in for a hot posset, dear.’

 She guided Beatrice into the shadows of the cottage, towards the low roar of the hearth.
 The room smelt of ancient peat‑smoke and the sharp tang of drying mugwort, but as the woman stirred the pot, the heavy, golden scent of honey rose to meet them.
 Soon a steaming wooden mazer was pressed into Beatrice’s palms.
 The posset was spiced and thick with honey and the bitter, earthy scent of valerian root, its warmth seeping through the maple wood to still the shaking in her fingers.